-13. If Council decides to separate pensioner rebates into those which are mandatory, and any Council choose to voluntarily provide, an additional line item should be added to the rates and charges subnote.
+- revenue raised from the four categories of ordinary rates must be disclosed as per Note B2-1 of this Code. - 13.
+Councils should include the relevant date of the valuation specific to them for determination of rates. - 14.
+Pensioner rate rebates shall be netted off against revenue raised and disclosed in Note B2-1 as part of rates and annual charges. - 15.
+If Council decides to separate pensioner rebates into those which are mandatory, and any Council choose to voluntarily provide, an additional line item should be added to the rates and charges subnote.

-User charges and fees - Note B2-2 Domestic waste management (DWM)
+User charges and fees - Note B2-2

+Domestic waste management (DWM)

-- 14. An annual charge for DWM services must be made for each parcel of rateable land for which the service is available. - 15.
-All revenues and expenditures applicable to the DWM service must be accounted for as an activity distinct from any trade waste or other garbage activity. - 16.
+- 16. An annual charge for DWM services must be made for each parcel of rateable land for which the service is available. - 17.
+All revenues and expenditures applicable to the DWM service must be accounted for as an activity distinct from any trade waste or other garbage activity. - 18.
 Any surplus or deficit derived as a result of providing the DWM service for a period must be maintained in the DWM activity and, in the case of a surplus, the cash component held as externally restricted cash.